jsonquerylang/jsonquery/README.md

 | [Boolean](#values)      | `true` or `false`                                                                  | `true`                                                                                  |
 | [null](#values)         | `null`                                                                             | `null`                                                                                  |

-The syntax is explained in details in the following sections.
+The syntax is explained in detail in the following sections.
 The examples are based on querying the following data:

 ```json
 [